 > Location: Berlin, East and West Germany

-Cracks in the monolithic Soviet bloc are starting to appear in the 1980s, and the very symbol of communist repression comes crashing down in November, when the Berlin Wall is breached, ending a 28-year division of the city.
-During the day on Nov.
-9, a spokesman for East Berlin’s Communist Party says starting at midnight that day, citizens of East Germany are free to cross the country’s borders.
-Almost immediately Berliners start slamming the wall with axes and sledgehammers.
-By nightfall, the celebration turns into what one observer calls “the greatest street party in the history of the world” and the city is reunited.
-East and West Germany would reunite one year later.
+Cracks in the monolithic Soviet bloc started to appear in the 1980s, and the very symbol of communist repression came crashing down in November, when the Berlin Wall was breached, ending a 28-year division of the city.
+On Nov.
+9, a spokesman for East Berlin’s Communist Party said citizens of East Germany would be free to cross the country’s borders.
+Almost immediately Berliners started slamming the wall with axes and sledgehammers.
+By nightfall, the celebration turned into what one observer called “the greatest street party in the history of the world,” and the city was reunited.
+East and West Germany reunited one year later.

 1990: Democracy in Poland